jgjin/not-quite-an-expert/content/posts/tasting_notes_usefulness.md

 [^1]: and the time and effort to procure and prepare

 Tasting notes matter more for categories of drinks[^2] with complex and varied tastes.
 And they better approximate those tastes when referring to other consistent, well-known flavors.
 For example, I'd say this tea tastes like peach; I wouldn't say this peach tastes like tea.
-[^2]: or foods, though drinks can more easily have complex tastes by virtue of liquids' ability to hold many flavors at once
+[^2]: or foods, though drinks can more easily have complex tastes by virtue of the ability of liquids to hold many flavors at once